Home » Recipe Index » Sauces & Dips

 Instructions

-• In a large bowl, mix together the cream cheese and Greek yogurt until smooth.
+• In a large bowl, mix together the cream cheese and Greek yogurt until it's smooth.

-• Stir in the powdered sugar, followed by the vanilla extract, until fully combined.
+• Stir in the powdered sugar, then add the vanilla extract, stirring until fully combined.

-• Serve immediately or chill in the fridge until ready to serve with fruit.
+• Serve immediately or chill in the fridge until ready to serve.

 Notes